 I live in Cwmbran, South Wales, the town where I grew up – a new town surrounded by history, from an Iron Age hill fort (Twmbarlwm), to the Roman remains at Caerleon and Caerwent, and the castles of Gwent.
 When I was a child, our family outings usually consisted of visits to these places and more; wherever we went we would almost always end up visiting places of historical interest – such as the stately homes of Cheshire and the Brontë Parsonage Museum in Haworth, Yorkshire.
-This was a habit that I brought with me into adulthood; when in Arizona I made sure to visit the site of the gunfight at the O.K.
+This was a habit that I carried on into adulthood; when in Arizona I made sure to visit the site of the gunfight at the O.K.
 Corral in Tombstone, and in Melbourne, Australia, I visited the Old Melbourne Gaol, where Ned Kelly was hanged.
 Following my travels I went on to study archaeology at university and worked as an archaeologist for a while.
 I live with my husband and son.
-When I'm not editing historical fiction (or reading it for pleasure), I enjoy baking and gardening.
-And of course I'm also now introducing my son to the wonderful history that is all around us.
+When I'm not editing historical fiction (or reading it for pleasure), I enjoy practising yoga, researching my family history, baking and gardening.
 You can find out more about me on my LinkedIn profile, or by reading my blog. |

 Editorial Training